19hours/sg-statutes/Acts/United Nations Personnel Act.md

 (a) an offence under section 4, 5 or 6; or

-(b) an abetment of, or a conspiracy or attempt to commit, an offence under section 4 or 5;
+(b) an abetment of, or a conspiracy or an attempt to commit, an offence under section 4 or 5;

 “Protocol” means the Optional Protocol to the Convention adopted by the General Assembly of the United Nations on 8th December 2005;